Jan Hendrik Metzen's website

 prof_pic.png

-My primary research focuses on making AI (specifically computer-vision based perception) robust, reliable, and safe.
-For this, we levarage strong generative models for finding systematic errors of image classifiers on rare subgroups and systematic errors of object detectors.
+I was Senior Expert at Bosch Center for Artificial Intelligence (BCAI) until 08/2024.
+My primary research focused on making AI (specifically computer-vision based perception) robust, reliable, and safe.
+For this, we levaraged strong generative models for finding systematic errors of image classifiers on rare subgroups and systematic errors of object detectors.
 We also identified vulnerabilities of Transformer-based neural network against adversarial patch/token attacks.
 To counteract such vulnerabilities, we developed architectures that are certifiably robust against patch attacks for image classifiers as well as for semantic segmentation.
 Furthermore, we proposed methods for adversarially training neural networks to become robust against universal perturbations and universal adversarial patches.
 In addition, we provide methods for test-time adaptation of neural networks to improve robustness to domain shifts and study the role of shape-biased representations on robustness to common image corruptions.

 A different strand of my research is automating machine learning (AutoML), specifically Neural Architecture Search.
 The latter research field is motivated by the vast design space of neural networks and the diversity of inference hardware.
 Manually tailoring a neural architecture for every type of hardware is cumbersome and not scalable - hardware-aware neural architecture search can vastly improve design efficiency and thus reduce cost of AI development.
 See our survey on Neural Architecture Search and a more recent survey on Neural Architecture Search for Dense Prediction Tasks in Computer Vision.
 Recently, we developed AutoCLIP, a method auto-tuning zero-shot classifiers for vision-language models that improves zero-shot performance across a broad range of domains.